 What No One Tells You About Weight Loss

 Are you looking forward to losing weight?
 If so, there are some things worth knowing and keeping in mind that are involved in the process of losing weight.
-Below you will find things no one tells you about losing weight and that are generally un-emphasized, as well as some things to look forward to when you lose weight.
+Below you will find things no one tells you about losing weight that are generally un-emphasized, as well as some things to look forward to when you lose weight.

 1. You will still be the same person.